 4.12.
-The Spending Review 2015 and its extension announced that to support local authorities to deliver more efficient and sustainable services, the government will allow local authorities to spend up to 100% of their fixed asset receipts over the period 2016-17 to 2021-2022 on the revenue costs of transformation projects.
-The Government announced on 10 February 2021 that the flexibility would be extended for a further three years until the end of the financial year 2024-25.
+The Spending Review 2015 and its extension announced that to support local authorities to deliver more efficient and sustainable services, the government will allow local authorities to spend up to 100% of their fixed asset receipts over the period 2016-17 to 2024-25 on the revenue costs of transformation projects.
 The Council intends to take advantage of this concession to use capital receipts in more innovative ways and target disposal receipts where need is greatest.